pmjdebruijn/ShuttlePRO/README.md

 # Description

-The Contour Design Shuttle devices, such as the ShuttlePRO v2 and the Shuttle Xpress, are specialized input devices mainly used with audio and video editing software.
+The Contour Design Shuttle devices are specialized input devices mainly used with audio and video editing software.
 They offer three different kinds of controls: a jog wheel (an endless rotary encoder), a shuttle wheel surrounding the jog wheel which automatically snaps back into its center position, and a collection of buttons arranged around the jog and shuttle wheels.

+There are various versions of these devices.
+The current line of products from Contour Design consists of the ShuttlePRO v2 and the ShuttleXpress.
+These and a few older versions should be recognized by the shuttlepro program without any further ado.
+However, there are also some rebranded versions which might not be detected automatically, in which case you'll have to specify the device name on the command line.

-The shuttlepro program enables you to use these devices with your X11 applications.
-It will work with any application taking keyboard, mouse or MIDI input, without requiring any special support from the application.
+The shuttlepro program enables you to use these devices on Linux.
+It will work with any application taking X11 keyboard and mouse or MIDI input, without requiring any special support from the application.
 The program translates input events (button presses, jog and shuttle wheel movements) into X keystrokes, mouse button presses, scroll wheel events, or, as an option, MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (shuttlerc) file.
 If a regex matches, the corresponding set of translations is used.
-Otherwise the program falls back to a set of translations in a default section at the end of the file, if available.
+If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of default translations at the end of the file, if available.

 The shuttlerc file is just an ordinary text file which you can edit to configure the program for your applications.
-A sample shuttlerc file containing configurations for some applications is included, see example.shuttlerc in the sources.
+A sample configuration file is included, see example.shuttlerc in the sources.
+This also gets installed as a system-wide configuration file, so that the program works out of the box with any of the preconfigured applications.
+At the time of this writing, there are ready-to-use translations for some popular video editors and a basic Mackie emulation which should work with most DAW (digital audio workstation) programs.

 ## Installation